 Furthermore, subsection (b) of the same statutory section then requires that in order to validly join the early retirement incentives program, a municipality must adopt an ordinance that, among other things, requires the municipality to resolve to "use its best efforts" to limit the number of employees who replace employees who retire early, or limit the salaries paid to employees who replace the employees who retire early under the ERI program.
 40 ILCS 5/7-141.1(b) (West 2010).
-Importantly, subsection (b) continues on to merely require that the municipality resolve that "a person who retires under the [ERI] program shall lose those incentives if he or she later accepts employment with any IMRF employee."
+Importantly, subsection (b) continues on to merely require that the municipality resolve that "a person who retires under the [ERI] program shall lose those incentives if he or she later accepts employment with any IMRF employer in a position for which participation in IMRF is required or is elected by the employee."
 (Emphasis added.)
 40 ILCS 7/5-141.1(b) (West 2010).